ghumakkad/blog/_posts/2017-01-22-devariyatal-chandrashila-trek-log.markdown

   <figcaption></figcaption>
 </figure>

-Every now and then I couldn’t stop myself from halting and clicking pictures on the way.
+The trial was so rewarding and beautiful that every now and then, I just couldn’t stop myself from halting and clicking pictures on the way.
-We easily reached Rohini Bugyal in 4–5 hours.
-We decided to halt for the day and the place had few abandoned huts.
+We easily reached Rohini Bugyal in 4–5 hours and we decided to halt for the day.
-People living there had left the place not more than a month ago.
+While roaming around the campsite, we could see that this place had few abandoned huts which were left not more than a month ago.
 There was a small stream of water near the place where we decided to camp.
 Umendra collected some dry woods from nearby place and created a makeshift fireplace with some stones and started to prepare tea.
 After having tea, we went around to fetch some more wood for night and cooking.